tcpcloud/horizon-sensu-panel/README.md

-# Horizon Monitoring Panel
+# Horizon Monitoring Panels

-This is a simple Horizon-based interface for sensu.
+This is a simple Horizon based interface for Sensu.

+## Installation notes

-* add 'horizon_monitoring' to INSTALLED_APPS tuple;
+* add 'horizon_monitoring' to INSTALLED_APPS tuple
-* add 'monitoring' to 'dashboards' key in HORIZON_CONFIG.
+* add 'monitoring' to 'dashboards' key in HORIZON_CONFIG
+* add 'SENSU_HOST' and 'SENSU_PORT' to horizon settings

 ## Read more